 Carlos Ágreda, from Bogotá, Colombia, entered the Curtis Institute of Music in 2016.
 As a conducting fellow, he works closely with Curtis mentor conductor Yannick Nézet-Séguin.
 All students at Curtis receive merit-based, full-tuition scholarships, and Mr. Ágreda is the Rita E. Hauser Conducting Fellow.

-Mr. Ágreda has worked with orchestras around the world, including the BBC Philharmonic and the Royal Liverpool Philharmonic Orchestra, where he served as assistant conductor under Juanjo Mena, Vasily Petrenko, and Jac Van Steen.
+Mr. Ágreda has worked with numerous orchestras, including the BBC Philharmonic and the Royal Liverpool Philharmonic Orchestra, where he served as assistant conductor under Juanjo Mena, Vasily Petrenko, and Jac Van Steen.
 He has also conducted the Liverpool Mozart Orchestra, the Manchester Camerata, the Colombia National Symphony Orchestra, and the Royal Northern College of Music Concert Orchestra; and, as artistic director, the Orchestral Corporation of Colombia.

 In 2017 Mr. Ágreda was a conducting fellow at the Cabrillo Festival of Contemporary Music.
 In 2016 he conducted at the New Music North West Festival and led the conducting workshop at the Huddersfield Contemporary Music Festival, both in the U.K. In previous years, he won a competition for young Colombian conductors, allowing him to conduct the Colombia National Symphony Orchestra.